Škoda Roomster: Facelift

 A facelifted Roomster premiered at the 2010 Geneva Motor Show with a revised front fascia and fog lights.
 Inside, the facelift featured a revised steering wheel.
 Headlights elements were revised with their housing.

 1.2-litre TSI turbocharged petrol engines came as a replacement of the previous 1.4- and 1.6-litre MPI engines, providing significant improvements to fuel consumption and corresponding reductions in CO_{2} emissions.

 The Aisin automatic transmission previously used was also replaced with the seven speed dual-clutch Direct-Shift Gearbox (DSG) (optional on 77 kW 1.2 TSi models), providing a reduction of over 30% in CO_{2} emissions for the 77 kW automatic derivative (compared to the previous 1.6-litre).
 Diesel engines were updated to the common rail system and four valve technology.

 The manufacturer's combined consumption for the Roomster GreenLine with brand new 55 kW, 1.2-litre, three cylinder diesel engine is 4.2 L/100 km, which is 109 g CO_{2} per km.

 The design of the Roomster Scout also evolved (front bumpers, front fog lights).

 Related models

 Skoda marketed from 2007 a five-door, two-seater panel van version of the Roomster called the Škoda Praktik (Typ 5J8).
 Its cargo space is 1605 mm long, 1016 mm wide (minimum), and 900 mm in height – giving a cargo load space of 1900 L, and a payload from 550 to 640 kg.
-It also includes a moveable internal load bulked, 'hidden' underfloor storage, anti slip load bay floor covering with six lashing points, and full length roof rails.
+It also includes a moveable internal load bulkhead, 'hidden' underfloor storage, anti-slip load bay floor covering with six lashing points, and full length roof rails.
+It was never sold in RHD markets.

 The model was targeted at Central and Eastern Europe.
-The Praktik was facelifted in 2010, just as the Roomster.
+The Praktik was facelifted in 2010, as with the Roomster.